How to make a report

 - Additional Student and Employee Resources: Any of the people identified as a resource are trained to share the available reporting options.

-Use the anonymous on-line crime reporting form to make a report concerning an act of sexual misconduct.
+Use the anonymous on-line sexual misconduct reporting form to make a report concerning an act of sexual misconduct.
 An individual may report the incident without disclosing his/her name or identifying the respondent.

 If the case involves sexual misconduct, the Title IX Coordinator will receive the anonymous report and will determine any appropriate steps, including individual or community remedies as appropriate.
 The University will make every effort to investigate the report, though in some cases it may be difficult to conduct a thorough investigation based only on an anonymous complaint.